OnlyWorlds/obsidian-plugin/README.md

 ## Configuring Hotkeys

-This plugin requires a custom hotkey to link element fields.
+This plugin requires a custom hotkey to link element fields

-(Suggestion: CTRL/CMD + SHIFT + L)
+Suggestion: CTRL/CMD + SHIFT + L

 To set up:
 1. Open Obsidian
 2. Go to `Settings` -> `Hotkeys`
 3. Search for "Link Elements"
 4. Click on the + symbol, then input a combination

 ## Getting Started

 Use the Create World command (Ctrl + P).

-If necessary folders and/or files are missing, this command will automatically import and create them.
+If necessary folders and/or files are missing, this command will automatically import and create them

 Use Create Element to fill your world with elements of [various categories](https://onlyworlds.github.io/docs/framework/categories.html)

 Integrate existing world content, or create new content, by shaping elements through their attribute fields.
 Join community [discussions](https://github.com/OnlyWorlds/OnlyWorlds/discussions) on improving field definitions

-Convert your worlds into a JSON data file by using the 'Copy World' command, or export it to OnlyWorlds.com using the 'Export World' command.
+Convert your worlds into a JSON data file by using the 'Copy World' command, or export it to OnlyWorlds.com using the 'Export World' command

 ## Folder Structure
 - **OnlyWorlds/**: Parent folder at top of vault